COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Introduction

 Similar to IMP of the LTH-based pruning method, our pruning algorithm also utilizes IMP.
-We first split the training dataset into two class-wise partitions (Partition 1 and 2).
+We first split the training dataset into two class-wise partitions (Partitions 1 and 2).
 Each part contains non-overlapping classes and their instances.
 We train two models using Partition 1 and 2 independently but with the same initialization.
 Before the next iteration of the train-prune-rewind cycle of IMP, our pruning algorithm takes the intersection of the weights of the two models.
 In other words, only the overlapping weights survive, and non-overlapping ones become zero (i.e., pruned).
 This overlap is calculated by masks that find the subnetwork common in both models (trained on individual partitions).
 We notice that this intersection of the two lottery tickets is often a winning ticket.
-Since pruning takes place twice per iteration (from two separate models), our method can generate a sparse winning ticket in fewer iterations than LTH.
+Since pruning occurs twice per iteration (from two separate models), our method can generate a sparse winning ticket in fewer iterations than LTH.
 Generally, IMP of LTH needs to run for several iterations before getting a sparse winning ticket.
 However, utilizing our iterative pruning algorithm, we can deduce a winning ticket of similar sparsity in fewer iterations than LTH.
-For our experiments, we have used ResNet-18 \cite{r32}, MobileNetV2 \cite{mobilenetv2}, and a 4-layer plain Convolutional Neural Network (CNN) called Conv-3 trained on Cifar-10 \cite{r25}, Cifar-100 \cite{r25}, and Tiny ImageNet \cite{r3}.
-We have divided each of the three datasets into two parts, each having a different but equal number of classes.
+For our experiments, we have used ResNet-18 \cite{r32}, MobileNetV2 \cite{mobilenetv2}, and a 4-layer plain Convolutional Neural Network (CNN) called Conv-3 trained on Cifar-10 \cite{r25}, Cifar-100 \cite{r25}, Tiny ImageNet \cite{r3} and ImageNet\cite{r48}.
+We have divided each of the three datasets into $N$ parts ($N$ = ${2,3,4}$), each having a different but equ`al number of classes.
 Our experimental results demonstrate that after finishing training-pruning-rewinding, if we only keep the overlapping weights between the two parts and prune the rest, it works as well as the original unpruned network for both datasets.
-This process is repeated multiple times until desired sparsity for the network is reached.
+This process is repeated multiple times until the desired sparsity for the network is reached.
 We call the pruned network a Cyclic Overlapping Lottery Ticket (COLT).
 COLT can be generated in fewer iterations than lottery tickets, which are generated from a single dataset.
 Moreover, COLT can also be used to initialize weights for another dataset with successful training outcomes.
-We have compared COLT's performance with LTH experimenting on Cifar-10, Cifar-100, and Tiny ImageNet datasets.
+We have compared COLT's performance with LTH experimenting on Cifar-10, Cifar-100, Tiny ImageNet, and ImageNet datasets.
 We also have transferred COLT trained on Tiny ImageNet on Cifar-10 and Cifar-100.
+Beyond classification, we further assess the method on the Object Detection task.
 In experiments, we achieve performances similar to the original (unpruned network) network but take fewer pruning rounds than the LTH method.
 In summary, we make the following contributions: